guidoalloatti/battleship-rails/README.md

-# Action Cable Examples
+# Battleship Game on rails 5 using Action Cable and Angular

-A collection of examples showcasing the capabilities of Action Cable.
+A fully playable version of the famous Battleship Game.

 ## Dependencies